 - Street Team Youth Programs

 *The St. Jean Bosco Church massacre took place in Haiti on this date in 1988.

 This eventually led to the overthrow of the dictator Jean-Claude Duvalier.
-According to the Inter-American Commission on Human Rights, the following day, "five men and one woman appeared on the government-controlled television station and admitted their participation in the attack on the church.
+According to the Inter-American Commission on Human Rights, "five men and one woman appeared on the government-controlled television station the following day and admitted their participation in the attack on the church.
 They threatened a 'heap of corpses' at any future mass celebrated by Aristide.
 In 1991, after Aristide had been elected President in the Haitian general election, 1990–1991, his Minister of Justice accused Romain of responsibility, and sought his extradition from the Dominican Republic, where he was living in exile, without success.